The Persecution (Until 313)

 - Satan’s attack on Christ actually put an end to the “sacrifice and offering,” required under the Law, as Daniel described.
 The unexpected outcome of Satan’s attack was the free gift of salvation for the world!
 Christ’s death paid the penalty of sin for all mankind.

-- The dragon used the power of Rome to put an end to the sanctified Church, but the Woman (the kingdom of heaven) flew into the wilderness.
+- The dragon used the power of Rome to put an end to the sanctified Church, but the Woman (the Bride of Christ) flew into the wilderness.
 The saints overcame Satan’s accusations “by the blood of the Lamb and the word of their testimony.”

-- The dragon tried to persecute the Woman (the kingdom of heaven), using the power of Rome, but could not destroy her.
+- The dragon tried to persecute the Woman (the Bride of Christ), using the power of Rome, but could not destroy her.

 and went off to make war – this is the war described in Daniel 9:26, “and til the end of the war desolations are determined.”
 This is the war of Christ and the Antichrist, that the Book of Revelation explains.